RyanEliopoulos/cs454_assignment1/README.md

 <h3> Crawl Rates </h3>

-nasdaq.com has a 30 second crawl delay.
+Nasdaq.com has a 30 second crawl delay.
 With about ~7500 stock symbols, getting historical data for everything takes some time. --historical gathers data on 120 stock symbols before terminating.
 You can build a bash script if you want to busy your PC for days.

+Reddit.com is much more permissive.
+Takes maybe 60 seconds to download and process the most recent posts to wsb.

 <h3> Command line arguments: </h3>